What is NFPA 1500? Understanding Fire Protection Health and Safety

 - issuance of a member assistance program.

-A distinction between the NFPA 1500 and previous safety manuals is the establishment of a designated fire department health and safety officer.
+A distinction between the NFPA 1500 and previous safety manuals establishes a designated fire department health and safety officer.
 The publication guideline is remarkably different from previous manuals in that it sets up an accountable person to administer and adhere to the standard.
 The safety officer’s tasks include:

 - ensuring that OSHA standards are met,